Guide To Gaudí’s Surreal La Pedrera, a Masterpiece of Nature

 What Sagrada Familia is to churches, La Pedrera is to urban living.

-Its now owned by a bank, Fundació Catalunya-La Pedrera, which commissioned the restoration work.
-The building serves as a cultural center.
-It’s renowned in Barcelona for the range of organized activities and exhibitions.
+It’s now owned by a bank, Fundació Catalunya-La Pedrera, which commissioned the restoration work.
+The building serves as a cultural center, often hosting temporary exhibitions.

 Tickets and Tours For La Pedrera | Casa Mila